lat0s/GreenThumb/README.md

 * Both the terminal and android app require a **stable internet connection**
 * The grove **sensors must be placed appropriately** in the plants environment

-## Purpose and Benefits of the app:
+## Purpose and Benefits of the app

 The purpose of this app is to help users improve care for their respective plants by providing a monitoring system with real-time data transfer from sensors, and care notifications based on this data.